ValeP314/pp3-income-tax-calculator/README.md

 ### Fixed Bugs
-- Some calculations were longer than the 79 characters allowed in PEP8, so I researched on best practices
+- Some calculations were longer than the 79 characters allowed in PEP8, so I researched on best practices and learned how to break the lines in the correct way.

 ### Unfixed Bugs